Pick-up (filmmaking): Later editing

 Pick-up shots and re-shoots can also occur after principal photography is complete—after continuity, logic, or quality issues are identified during the film editing process.
 In other words, they can occur months after the sets have been struck, the costumes and props have been stored, and all the cast and most of the crew have moved on to other projects.
-In deciding whether to proceed, the director and producer must carefully balance the substantial expense of reuniting key cast and crew members on set against whether pick-ups or re-shoots are absolutely necessary to fix plot holes (or worse) in the final cut.
+In deciding whether to proceed, the director and producer must carefully balance the substantial expense of reuniting key cast and crew members on set, against whether pick-ups or re-shoots are absolutely necessary to fix plot holes (or worse) in the final cut.

 Pick-ups and reshoots themselves can pose significant continuity issues.
-For example, if the original costumers and makeup artists are unavailable to participate (and if rented costumes and wigs were returned and original makeup supplies were entirely used up), then those crew members' replacements must study their predecessors' work and precisely match whatever was used during the original film shoot.
+For example, if the original costumers or makeup artists are unavailable (or if rented costumes and wigs were returned and original makeup supplies were entirely used up), then their replacements must study their predecessors' work, and precisely match whatever was used during the original film shoot.